codex-academy/BasicExpressWebApp/README.md

 Select `Docs` on the navbar.
  * Next choose node (Express) as you will deploy an express application.

 Add a start script to your `package.json` file in the `scripts` section.

-Add a section like this
+Add a section like this:

  ```
  "start" : "node index.js"